Mycoplasma hominis Culture, Ureaplasma Culture, SOFT: XCXUG, EPIC: LAB7122, ARUP: #65031

 - This culture is for genital and/or urinary specimens ONLY.

 - Mycoplasma and Ureaplasma are highly fastidious in their requirements for growth.
-Specimens must be kept moist and must be sent immediately to the Microbiology Laboratory.
+Specimens must be kept moist.

 Specimen Collection Criteria